-A service charge is the money tenants, homeowners and shared owners pay for the cost of services and repairs to shared parts of their building.
-It also covers shared areas outside a building – like gardens or playgrounds.
+A service charge is the money tenants, homeowners and shared owners pay for the cost of services and repairs to shared parts of their building and estate.

 What your service charge covers